Miguel Rojas Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 21st in the league.
+- The 8.3 strikeouts per nine innings put together by the Royals pitching staff ranks 22nd in MLB.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.18).
+- The Royals have a 5.22 team ERA that ranks 28th across all league pitching staffs.

-- The Royals rank 18th in baseball in home runs given up (94 total, 1.2 per game).
+- Royals pitchers combine to rank 18th in baseball in home runs allowed (96 total, 1.2 per game).

-- Marsh makes his first start of the season for the Royals.
+- Lynch gets the start for the Royals, his seventh of the season.
+He is 1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched.

-- The righty is pitching in his MLB debut.
-He's 25 years old.
+- The lefty's last time out came on Sunday against the Tampa Bay Rays, when he went six innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.